-The total sediment volume stored in the Hungerlitaelli, calculated from the sediment thickness interpolation is $33.7 \pm 10.1 \times 10^6 \text{ m}^3$.
-Of this volume 64% is stored in moraine deposit landforms resulting from both the large area covered by these deposits and the thickness of the sediment layer.
-Talus slope deposits store about 20% of the total debris.
-Rock glaciers hold about 15% of the accumulated material using the corrected sediment thickness.
-The volumes of rock glaciers are calculated assuming a debris content of 30% for active types and 50% for inactive types.
+The total sediment volume stored in the Hungerlitaelli , calculated from the sediment thickness interpolation is 33.7×10^6 m3.
+Of this volume 64 % is stored in moraine deposit landforms resulting from both the large area covered by these deposits and the thickness of the sediment layer.
+Slope deposits, including storage on talus slope, talus cones and block slopes, store about 20 % of the total material.
+Rock glaciers hold about 15 % of the accumulated debris using the corrected sediment thickness (Scenario I).

-The interpolated mean sediment thickness values from the Hungerlitaelli will be used for an assessment of the debris volumes in the other hanging valleys of the Turtmann Valley.
+Mean sediment thickness values of the landform types in the Hungerlitaelli hanging valley are used for the calculation of debris volumes in the other hanging valleys of the Turtmann Valley.